sunisdown/faster_cpython/pep_dict_version.rst

 Nick Smallbone.

 This project has a patch for CPython 2.4 which adds ``key_time`` and ``value_time`` fields to each dict entry.
 It uses a global process-wide counter for dict incremented each time that a dict is modified.
+The times are used to decide when child objects first appeared in their parent objects.

 Copyright